 For Your Health – Oura Ring

 In the world of life imitating art, one thing Dr. McCoy from Star Trek didn’t see coming in our future is a simple ring you can wear on your finger to measure your vital signs.
-Forget the bulky tricorder Bones, which wasn’t even close to being fashionable.
+Forget the bulky tricorder Bones, which weren’t even close to being fashionable.

 This stylish Oura Ring with advanced sensors captures your resting heart rate, heart rate variability insights (HRV), body temperature, and calorie burn.